 Michelin is a global leader in tire manufacturing, known for its dependable, high quality products and its trendsetting innovations.

-In 2011, the company had 4,000 corporate-owned devices (most of which were outdated), its service costs were high and many of its employees were prevented from accessing emails and calendars.
+When Michelin came to Cass for help, the company had 4,000 corporate-owned devices (most of which were outdated), its service costs were high and many of its employees were prevented from accessing emails and calendars.

 Michelin was receiving little value from its mobility program, but understood increased mobility could offer real business benefits.
 Not to mention, increasingly, Michelin’s employees were requesting access to corporate systems from their personal devices.